June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Planetarium in Copernicus Science Center

 Location: the Planetarium building next to Copernicus Science Center, Wybrzeże Kościuszkowskie 20 Street (Powiśle).
-June 19: 9 am – 8 pm, June 20: 10 am – 9 pm, June 21-22: 10 am – 8 pm.
+June 4-6: 9 am – 8 pm, June 7: 10 am – 7.30 pm.
 The Warsaw Planetarium is one of the most modern planetariums in Europe (opened in 2011, renovated in 2025).
 It’s located in the center of Warsaw, on the Vistula River boulevard, next to the Copernicus Science Center.
 The Planetarium screens films for kids aged 3+, teenagers, and adults.
 It’s an unforgettable experience for adults and children!
-All screenings can be viewed in the English audio version with headphones (and some in Ukrainian or Russian).
+All screenings can be viewed with English audio and headphones (and some are also available in Ukrainian or Russian).
 Click here to read our tips on visiting the Planetarium.

 Chopin music piano recitals

 Location: Kolejkowo, Warsaw Towers, Sienna 39 Street (city center).
-Open daily, including public holidays.
-June 19-20: 10 am – 6 pm, June 21-22: 10 am – 7 pm.
+Open daily, including public holidays: 10 am – 7 pm.
 The name Kolejkowo comes from the Polish word kolej, meaning rail.
 It’s an engaging attraction for both adults and children.
 Kolejkowo presents a unique small-scale model of Warsaw’s selected places featuring hundreds of models (railways, cars, buildings, bridges) and thousands of figures of people and animals.
 All models and figures are hand-made and mirror the originals.
 Website in Polish and online tickets.

 Botanical Garden of the Warsaw University